 This National park located between Hilo and Kona is the most popular attraction on the Big Island, both for locals and for tourists.
 It is one of the few places on this planet where you can safely watch an active volcano (Kilauea) up, close and personal.

 Opening hours – Daily: 7:45 a.m. to 5 p.m.
 (Kilauea Visitor Center), 10 a.m. to 9 p.m.
 (Ranger station, chain of craters road)

 Pu’uhonua o Honaunau National Historical Park

 Pu’uhonua means “place of refuge”.
 This is the site where Hawaiians that broke a kapu (law) fled to avoid punishment.
 Warriors that were defeated during battle also sought refuge here.
 The park contains numerous archaeological sites: from temple platforms and royal fishponds to the “Hale o Keawe”, a reconstructed Hawaiian temple.

 Opening hours – Daily 8 a.m. to 5 p.m.
 (Visitor Center).

 Kaloko-Honokohau National Historic Park

 This park protects an ancient Hawaiian settlement.
-It contains partitions of the typically Hawaiian ahupua’a (Land divisions that divided the land in zones between the mountain and ocean) You can also find ancient ki’i pohaku (petroglyphs or rock engravings), kahua (housing platforms), holua (stone slide) and heiau (a place of worship) here.
+It contains partitions of the typically Hawaiian ahupua’a (Land divisions that divided the land into zones between the mountain and ocean).
+You can also find ancient ki’i pohaku (petroglyphs or rock engravings), kahua (housing platforms), holua (stone slide) and heiau (a place of worship) here.

 Opening hours – Daily 8:30 a.m. to 4 p.m.
 (Hale Ho’okipa Visitor Center)

 Pu’ukohala Heiau National Historic Park

 In how many places in America can you walk in the footsteps of a king?
 Kamehamea I build this place of worship around 1790 and dedicated it to the war god Kūka’ilimoku.
-Afterwards he set out to conquer the neighbouring islands – in which he succeeded. this was the first time that the Hawaiian islands were united under one king: King Kamehamea I!
+After having build the temple he set out to conquer the neighboring islands, in which he succeeded. this was the first time that the Hawaiian islands were united under one king: King Kamehamea I!